jabroquah/jabroquah/README.md

 <br>

 ## :man:  About me
-- :school: I am currently at ALX studying software engineering.
+- :school: I am studying software engineering at ALX .
 - :man_technologist: I love using software as a `solution` for every `problem`
 - :student: I’m looking to collaborate with any **Open - Source software engineering projects**
 - :nerd_face: Always `learning new things and doing HARD things`